jenkinsci/kubernetes-plugin/README.md

 * **ttyEnabled** Flag to mark that tty should be enabled.
 * **livenessProbe** Parameters to be added to a exec liveness probe in the container (does not suppot httpGet liveness probes)
 * **ports** Expose ports on the container.

+#### Specifying a different default agent connection timeout

+By default, the agent connection timeout is set to 100 seconds.
+In some case, you would like to set a different value, if so you can set the system property `org.csanchez.jenkins.plugins.kubernetes.PodTemplate.connectionTimeout` to a different value.
+Please read [Features controlled by system properties](https://wiki.jenkins.io/display/JENKINS/Features+controlled+by+system+properties) page to know how to setup system properties within Jenkins.

 #### Using yaml to Define Pod Templates